xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_applier.md

 - *database*: the name of the database to connect to (e.g. "_system").

-- *username*: an optional ArangoDB username to use when connecting to the endpoint.
+- *username*: an optional AvocadoDB username to use when connecting to the endpoint.

 - *password*: the password to use when connecting to the endpoint.